40 Best DIY Gift Ideas for Any Occasion

 However, that still doesn’t mean you can go crazy, which is why I’ve included portion sizes and nutrition information for the weight loss foods on this list.

-Be especially careful to limit your intake of higher calorie foods like meat, nuts, seeds, oils, and dairy (yogurt is on this list under Fermented Foods).
+Be especially careful to limit your intake of higher calorie foods like meat, nuts, seeds, oils, and animal products (if you’re not already following a vegan diet).

 Almonds offer the perfect balance of fiber, protein, and healthy fats to keep you full on just a handful of nuts.

 Just be careful.
 Nuts are calorie dense, so make sure you limit yourself to one serving.

 The USDA recommended serving size of almonds is one ounce, which equals about 23 nuts, which provides 164 calories, 14 grams of fat, 5 grams of carbs, and 3.5 grams of fiber.